18. Member Complaints, Appeals & Grievances

 - The Chief Medical Officer or Associate Medical Director makes the final determination if a QOC issue exists, its severity level, and the action to be taken regarding the case.

-If a QOC issue is substantiated, the Chief Medical Officer or Associate Medical Director makes recommendations in the notification letter about areas of potential process or service improvement.
+If a QOC issue is substantiated, the Chief Medical Officer or Associate Medical Director makes recommendations in the letter about areas of potential process or service improvement.
 The provider is responsible for ensuring that appropriate measures are implemented to prevent recurrent issues.
 The provider is then monitored through the threshold monitoring process.